singer-io/getting-started/Sync.md

 A common use case of state is to record the spot in the stream where the last invocation left off.
 For this use case, the state will typically contain values like timestamps that correspond to `last-updated-at` fields from the source.
 If the Tap is invoked without a --state STATE argument, it should start at the beginning of the stream or at some appropriate default position.
 If it is invoked with a --state STATE argument it should read in the state file and start from the corresponding position in the stream.

-### Things to keep in mind
-- Write state as early and often as possible, but no sooner and no more often than is required.
-When a state is written, no data prior to that state will be synced, so do not update the state until all possible exceptions will be thrown.
-- Endpoints that do not support filtering by updated timestamps or include updated timestamps do not support saving state.
-- If the API supports filtering by updated timestamp, use that for filtering.
-If the API doesn't support filtering but does return updated timestamps with the data, filter by the timestamp before streaming the data.
-- When streaming data in, stream the data in ascending order when possible.
-- Jobs can be interrupted at any point.
-The saved state should never be invalid.
-Interrupted jobs that save state too early will have data missing.
-Interrupted jobs that save state too late will cause an increase in duplicate rows being replicated.

 ### Bookmarks
 State records serve to indicate a Tap's progress through a data source, but they can also provide more granular information about progress through individual streams.

 If a Tap's streams can each have an individual state, the state output by the Tap should conform to the following format: the state object contains a top-level property "bookmarks" that maps to an object.
 The bookmarks object contains stream identifiers as property names, each of which maps to an object describing the respective stream's state.

-As a concrete example:
+### Example
+Here is an example state file:
 ```json
 {
   "bookmarks": {